 7. Visit the Colosseum and the Roman Forum

 Nothing says classic Rome like the Colosseum.
 Going inside the Colosseum and the Roman Forum might not be for everyone (especially if you’re short on time), but seeing the incredible amphitheater, the Arch of Trajan and the ancient ruins is something you must do in Rome.
 Be sure to walk out the side that leads to the Campidoglio to see breathtaking statues and views of the Roman Forum.
+If you have a few days in Rome, check out these tours to get a more in depth look.

 8. Wander the streets of Trastevere